quixio/quix-streams/docs/write.md

 ## Write raw Kafka messages

-The Quix SDK uses the message brokers' internal protocol for data transmission.
+Quix Streams uses the message brokers' internal protocol for data transmission.
 This protocol is both data and speed optimized so we do encourage you to use it.
-For that you need to use the SDK on both producer (writer) and consumer (reader) sides.
+For that you need to use Quix Streams on both producer (writer) and consumer (reader) sides.

-However, in some cases, you simply do not have the ability to run the Quix SDK on both sides.
+However, in some cases, you simply do not have the ability to run Quix Streams on both sides.

 To cater for these cases we added the ability to write the raw, unformatted, messages as a byte array.
 This gives you the freedom to implement the protocol as needed, such as JSON, or comma-separated rows.